 Our immediate goal is to improve your child’s health and emotional well-being.
-Committed to Kids focuses on lifestyle changes, with weight management and weight loss as attractive side effects.
+Committed to Kids focuses on lifestyle changes, with weight management and weight loss as positive side effects.
 For eight weeks, kids ages 11-14 (with a BMI higher than 85th percentile) and their family members meet weekly to learn about healthy eating, how to manage their weight, and to exercise together.
 Getting the whole family involved is important to the program’s success.

 Being overweight can be hard on a child’s physical, mental and emotional health.
 They endure mental and physical struggles that can follow them into adulthood.